K4N3CO-LABS/PwnShop-Mobile/README.md

 # About The PwnShop

 Using inspiration from the OWASP Juice-Shop I introduce the PwnShop—an educational, deliberately insecure application built exclusively for mobile devices.
 It's designed for cybersecurity enthusiasts, beginners, and seasoned professionals to learn about exploits and vulnerabilities directly from their phone or tablet.
-(No need to inspect elements or view source code to complete tasks!)

 Unlike traditional educational platforms, PwnShop aims to teach real-world security concepts through practical, hands-on experience.
 This environment has been laced with numerous vulnerabilities typically found in production applications, ranging from classic SQL injection and Cross-Site Scripting (XSS) to complex business logic flaws, leaky APIs, and hidden endpoints.